leojahrens/scatterfit/README.md

 Slopefit visualizes the relationship between x and y conditional on a continuous variable z.
 It also creates scatter plots with overlaid fit lines, but in a different way.
 Both the scatter points and the fit line show the slope (i.e. effect) of x at different values of z.
 The fit line is derived from a simple interaction model that assumes that the effect of x changes linearly with z.
 In contrast, the scatter points show effects of x within user-defined bins of z (say, the effect of x at the first decile of z, etc).
 These individual slopes are derived from an interaction regression model that uses a factorized version of z to get separate slope coefficients for different subsets of z.

+The following examples will acquaint you with the basics, but it will be much more brief than the tutorial for scatterfit because the two commands share a lot of functionalities.
+For example, changing the overall look of the figure works identically in the two commands.

 # Basics

 There are several methods to create the bins of z.
 As with scatterfit, the standard setting is to categorize z into equally sized bins based on quantile cutoff points.